-EITI Requirements Lev v el o f f Pro gres S
+EITI Requirements Lev vel o f Pro gres S

 Categories Requirements No Progress Inadequate Meaningful Satisfactory Beyond

 Government engagement (#1.1)

 Industry engagement (#1.2)

 MSG oversight Civil society engagement (#1.3)

 MSG governance (#1.4)

 Workplan (#1.5)

 Legal framework (#2.1)

 License allocations (#2.2)

 Licenses and License register (#2.3)

 contracts Policy on contract disclosure (#2.4)

 Beneficial ownership (#2.5)

 State participation (#2.6)

 Exploration data (#3.1)

 Monitoring production Production data (#3.2)

-production Export data (#3.3)
+P Export data (#3.3)

 Comprehensiveness (#4.1)

 In-kind revenues (#4.2)

 Barter agreements (#4.3)

-Transportation revenues (#4.4)
+Revenue collection Transportation revenues (#4.4)

-Revenue collection SOE transactions (#4.5)
+SOE transactions (#4.5)

 Direct subnational payments (#4.6)

 Disaggregation (#4.7)

 Data timeliness (#4.8)

 Data quality (#4.9)

-Revenue allocation Revenue management and expenditures (#5.1)
+Revenue allocation Distribution of revenues (#5.1)

-Subnational transfers (#5.2) /////
+Subnational transfers (#5.2)

-Distribution of revenues (#5.3)
+Revenue management and expenditures (#5.3)

 EITI Requirements Level of Progress

 Categories Requirements No Progress Inadequate Meaningful Satisfactory Beyond

 Socio-economic contribution Mandatory social expenditures (#6.1)

 SOE quasi-fiscal expenditures (#6.2)

 Economic contribution (#6.3)

 Outcomes and impact Public debate (#7.1)

 Data accessibility (#7.2)

 Follow up on recommendations (#7.3)

-Outcomes and impact of implementation $(#7.4)$
+Outcomes and impact of implementation (#7.4)

-Overall Progress · · · · · · · · · · · · · · · · · · ·
+Overall Progress V

-No progress.
-All or nearly all aspects of the requirement remain outstanding and the broader objective of the requirement is not fulfilled.

-Inadequate progress.
-Significant aspects of the requirement have not been implemented and the broader objective of the requirement is far from fulfilled.

-Meaningful progress.
-Significant aspects of the requirement have been implemented and the broader objective of the requirement is being fulfilled.

-Satisfactory progress.
-All aspects of the requirement have been implemented and the broader objective of the requirement has been fulfilled.

-Beyond.
-The country has gone beyond the requirements.

-This requirement is only encouraged or recommended and should not be taken into account in assessing compliance.

-The MSG has demonstrated that this requirement is not applicable in the country.
+- Inadequate progress.
+Significant aspects of the requirement have not been implemented and the broader objective of the requirement is far from fulfilled. - Meaningful progress.
+Significant aspects of the requirement have been implemented and the broader objective of the requirement is being fulfilled. - Satisfactory progress.
+All aspects of the requirement have been implemented and the broader objective of the requirement has been fulfilled. - Beyond.
+The country has gone beyond the requirements. - This requirement is only encouraged or recommended and should not be taken into account in assessing compliance. - The MSG has demonstrated that this requirement is not applicable in the country.